Learning Task-preferred Inference Routes for Gradient De-conflict in Multi-output DNNs: Method

-The above formulation is just conducted based on a simple setting.
-To our best knowledge, there have no quantitative experiment, conducted on the MONs to explore the correlation between the gradient conflict and model convergence speed.
-To verify the existence of the gradient conflict in practical DNNs, and investigate the correlation between the gradient conflict and model convergence, we have conducted experiments on several popular MONs on CIFAR-100 datasets, and the results are shown in Fig.\ref{Pearson}.
-Denoting the number of the shared filters as $N$, and thus the conflict value between two task gradients:($g_{1}$,$g_{2}$) can be calculated as:
+The above formulation is based on a simplified setting.
+To verify the existence of gradient conflict in practical DNNs and investigate its correlation with model convergence, we conduct experiments on several popular MONs using the CIFAR100 dataset.
+The results are shown in Fig. \ref{Pearson}.
+Denoting the number of shared filters as $N$, the conflict value between two task gradients ($g_{1}$,$g_{2}$) can be calculated using Eq. (\ref{conflictlevel}).
+Please see Appendix \ref{appendix_relation} for detailed explanation.